ILLGrenoble/webx-router/README.md

 Using the WebX Dev Workspace, you can log in with any of the pre-defined users (mario, luigi, peach, toad, yoshi and bowser), the password is the same as the username.

-This will send the request to the WebX Router: the WebX Session Manager will authenticate the user and run Xorg and Xfce4 for the user; WebX Router then launches the locally-built webx-engine.
+This will send the request to the WebX Router: the user is authenticated and then Xorg and Xfce4 processes are run for the user; WebX Router then launches the locally-built webx-engine.

 ## Design

 There are three main functionalities for the WebX Router:
- - Delegating requests for X11 sessions (including authentication and X11 session creation) to the WebX Session Manager
+ - Authentication and X11 session creation
  - Managing a collection of WebX Engines (connected to the X11 sessions) on the same host
  - Routing instructions and messages between a WebX Relay and WebX Engines (based on a session Id that prefixes all instructions and messages)